THE MEANING OF HUMAN-COMPUTER INTERACTION

 academic cronyism and socialization.

-the interaction with computers brings innumerable advantages, and that my text
+with computers brings innumerable advantages, and that my text may be

-and feel so, usually neglect that advantages and disadvantages, or benefits and
+interpret and feel so, usually neglect that advantages and disadvantages, or

 the criticism that has been directed at it.
 For the rest, I will not go so far